OrchardCMS/OrchardCore/src/docs/glossary/README.md

 ### Stereotype

-By default Content Items have no stereotype, however certain modules will use a defined StereoType to determine which content items can be used by them.
+By default Content Items have no stereotype, however certain modules will use a defined StereoType to determine which content types can be used by them.
 Examples of this include the Menu Stereotype, and the Widget Stereotype.

 ### Widget